samb1729/RsHighscores/README.md

 Easy to use gem for downloading and parsing Runescape highscores.
 Inspired to some extent by [Partyhat](https://github.com/clooth/Partyhat)

+This gem was previously called `osrshighscores` and only worked with Oldschool Runescape.
+The current version has been renamed to reflect the future version-agnostic highscore parsing that the gem will do.
+Currently, there is no support for Oldschool Runescape at all.
+Version 1.x should be used if that is required until 3.x is released.

 ## Installation

 Add this line to your application's Gemfile: